 To design a filter, use functions such as

-Processing Toolbox™ software.
+in Signal Processing Toolbox™ software.
 The default filter is a

 Chebyshev type II filter whose transfer function

 A voltage-controlled oscillator (VCO).
 You specify characteristics of the VCO using the VCO input sensitivity, VCO quiescent frequency, VCO initial phase, and VCO output amplitude parameters.